Everyone loves a bargain and when it comes to European and international designer brand bargains, it's hard to beat Bicester Village near Oxford.

 - Hours - The mall is opened six days a week, including extended hours on Saturday and Sunday, and closed on Friday.
 Hours vary from day to day and season to season so check the Bicester Village website to plan your visit.

 - Getting There - By car: Exit the M40 motorway at Exit 9 (the Oxford Exit, about halfway between London and Birmingham).
 The village is signposted all the way from the motorway.
 The trip takes about an hour and a half.
 By train: There is regular train service from London Marylebone directly to Bicester Village with two trains an hour making the 45 minute trip.
-The cheapest round trip fare (in 2017) is £14.00 when purchased in advance as two one-way tickets.
+The cheapest round trip fare (in summer 2018) is £11.30 when purchased in advance as two one-way tickets.
 For train times, check National Rail Enquiries.
 By bus: Stagecoach run regular services from Oxford City Centre.
 The S5 bus leaves from Magdalen Street outside the Randolph Hotel.

 Things to do nearby